The Unified Patent Court commenced operations on June 1, 2023.

-The new Unified Patent Court will handle infringement or revocation for all participating EU member states at once.
-The Unified Patent Court will work alongside the existing national courts, which currently handle infringement and revocation only for their respective state.
+The new Unified Patent Court deals with infringement or nullity for all participating EU member states together.
+Thus, the Unified Patent Court has joined the already existing national courts which deal with infringement and invalidity only for the respective country.

-The new Unitary Patent is an EP patent with unitary effect in all participating EU member states.
-This means infringement and revocation will be handled for all participating member states together at the Unified Patent Court.
+The Unitary Patent is an EP patent with unitary effect in all participating EU member states.
+This means that infringement and invalidity of a unitary patent are dealt with jointly at the Unified Patent Court for all participating member states.

-The filing and examination of an EP patent application will remain the same.
-To obtain a Unitary Patent, a request for unitary effect must be filed within one month of the mention of the grant of the EP patent.
-There will then be a combined protection of a Unitary Patent in some states and the conventional national parts of the EP patent in the other states.
+The filing and grant procedure of a conventional EP patent application remains as it was.
+To obtain a unitary patent, a request for unitary effect must be filed within one month of the mention of the grant of the EP patent.
+This then results in combined protection from a unitary patent in the available countries and the conventional national parts of the EP patent in the other countries.

 This means that for the states marked below in blue, only an EP patent will be available, while for the currently participating EU member states, marked in green, there will be a choice between a Unitary Patent or an EP patent.